 Senior Research Associate

 National Renewable Energy Laboratory

 Golden, CO 80401

 Research interests: Understanding the dynamics and mechanisms of energy loss for electrons, holes, and excitons in nanoscale light absorbers and their assemblies, for application to solar energy conversion.
 Advancing assembly methods to use solution-based colloidal semiconductor nanocrystals for thin-film solar cells.

 Ultrafast Laser Spectroscopy of Nano- and Molecular-Scale Absorbers

-The Ellingson Group is interested in ultrafast charge carrier processes in colloidal semiconductor nanocrystals, molecular absorbers such as single-wall carbon nanotubes and organic photovoltaic components, and assemblies such as nanocrystal arrays formed through self-assembly routes.
+The Ellingson Group is interested in ultrafast charge carrier processes in colloidal semiconductor nanocrystals, molecular absorbers such as single-wall carbon nanotubes (SWNTs) and organic photovoltaic components, and assemblies such as nanocrystal arrays formed through self-assembly routes.
 We utilize a variety of time-resolved laser spectroscopy techniques such as pump-probe (transient absorption) and time-resolved photoluminescence to understand charge carrier dynamics as well as exciton transport processes.

 Assembling colloidal semiconductor nanocrystals for use in highly-efficient, inexpensive photovoltaics